Garrett-Sens/portfolio/README.md

 # My Portfolio
-A sampling of code I have written for various private projects.
+A sample of code I have written for various private projects.